Pro-YY/pro-yy.github.io/source/_posts/2018-11-05-http-load-testing-with-wrk2.markdown

 So, what does `load testing` really mean?

-In brief, it's to determine the maximum throughput (the highest RPS), under specified number of connection, with all response time satisfying the latancy target.
+In brief, it's to determine the maximum throughput (the highest RPS), under specified number of connection, with all response time satisfying the latency target.

 Thus, we can remark a server capability like this:
 > "Our server instance can achieve 20K RPS under 5K simultaneous connections with latency p99 at less than 200ms."

 ## What's wrk2
-[wrk2](https://github.com/giltene/wrk2) is an HTTP benchmakring cli tool, which is considered better than [ab](https://httpd.apache.org/docs/2.4/programs/ab.html) or [wrk](https://github.com/wg/wrk).
+[wrk2](https://github.com/giltene/wrk2) is an HTTP benchmarking cli tool, which is considered better than [ab](https://httpd.apache.org/docs/2.4/programs/ab.html) or [wrk](https://github.com/wg/wrk).
-With wrk2, we are able to generate some constant throughput load, and its latency detail is more accrate.
+With wrk2, we are able to generate some constant throughput load, and its latency detail is more accurate.
 As a command-line tool, it's quite convenient and fast.

 - -d: duration, test time.
 Note that it has a 10 second calibration time, so this should be specified no shorter than 20s.
 - -t: threads num.
 Just set it to cpu cores.